granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(picture from the side\)

-Move your thumb a little ways away from hand, while staying comfortable, to create a gap between your thumb and hand.
+Move your thumb a little ways away from hand, to create a gap between your thumb and hand.

 \(aerial pic\)